mmuratarat/mmuratarat.github.io/_pages/faq.md

 ## General Machine Learning

+#### What is hypothesis in Machine Learning?

+Machine Learning, specifically supervised learning, can be described as the desire to use available data to learn a function that best maps inputs to outputs.
+Technically, this is a problem called function approximation, where we approximating an unknown target function (that we assume it exists) that can best map inputs to outputs on all possible observations from the problem domain.
+An example of a model that approximates the target function and performs mappings of inputs to outputs is called a hypothesis in Machine Learning.
+The choice of algorithm (e.g. neural network) and the configuration of the algorithm (e.g. network architecture and hyperparameters) define the space of the possible hypothesis that the model may represent.

 #### What is the matrix used to evaluate the predictive model?
 How do you evaluate the performance of a regression prediction model vs a classification prediction model?